-The activity of the Bolsena-Orvieto complex (about 0.49-0.3 Ma) was concentrated along the north-eastern rim of the protocaldera, with emplacement of lavas, pyroclastic fall and surge deposits, and of the Orvieto-Bagnoregio pyroclastic flow (296-294 ka, Turbeville 1992a; 318 ka, Barberi et al. 1994a; 333 ka, Nappi et al. 1995), whose eruption caused a further collapse of the Bolsena caldera.
+The activity of the Bolsena-Orvieto complex (about 0.49-0.3 Ma) was concentrated along the north-eastern rim of the protocaldera, with emplacement of lavas, pyroclastic fall and surge deposits, and of the Orvieto-Bagnoregio pyroclastic flow (296-294 ka, Turbeville 1992a; 318 ka, Barberi et al. 1994; 333 ka, Nappi et al. 1995), whose eruption caused a further collapse of the Bolsena caldera.
 The Orvieto-Bagnoregio deposit is a high-aspect ratio ignimbrite showing variable mechanical properties from loose pyroclastic material to fairly cemented sillar facies rock (e.g. Varekamp 1979; Tommasi et al. 2015).
 Some cemented outcrops show very rough columnar jointing and sometimes form small plateaux (mesa and butte), bounded by steep cliffs, on which the towns of Orvieto, Bagnoregio and Civita di Bagnoregio are located (Fig. 4.4).
 The rocks of the Bolsena-Orvieto complex display dominant leucite tephrite to trachyte and phonolite compositions, with minor latite and shoshonite.
 The Orvieto-Bolsena stage is coeval with the early activity of the nearby Vico volcano, which started at about 0.42 Ma (Cioni et al. 1987; Laurenzi and Villa 1987).

 The Montefiascone complex (about 0.3 to 0.2 Ma; Nappi et al. 1987, 1995; Brocchini et al. 2000) is a large cone whose summit rises to 400 m above its surroundings, at the south-eastern corner of the Bolsena Lake.
 It consists of several coalescing eruptive centres and a 2.5 km wide caldera.
-Rocks include lava flows, ignimbrites, hydrovolcanic products and strombolian scoriae, mostly with a leucite-tephrite and basanite composition.
-Melilite-bearing lavas and kalsilitemelilitolite ejecta have been also found (Di Battistini et al. 2001).
+Rocks include lava flows, ignimbrites, hydrovolcanic products and strombolian scoriae, pyroclastic, mostly fall, deposits and a few paleosols overlying Pliocene argillaceous sediments mostly with a leucite-tephrite and basanite composition.
+Melilite-bearing lavas and kalsilite-melilitolite ejecta have been also found (Di Battistini et al. 2001).